×

 Expats, digital nomads and retirees living in Bologna responded:

 "Expats and digital nomads living in Bologna, often appreciate the city's rich cultural heritage, its vibrant nightlife, and its delicious cuisine.
 They also enjoy the city's relatively low cost of living and its convenient location, which makes it easy to explore other parts of Italy.
 On the other hand, some expats and digital nomads may find the city's narrow streets and lack of public transportation to be a challenge.
-Additionally, the city's hot and humid summers can be uncomfortable for some," mentioned an expat living in Bologna.
+Additionally, the city's hot and humid summers can be uncomfortable for some," remarked one expat in Bologna.

 Italian For A WhileItalian For A While